This October, join us as we celebrate Black history, arts and culture.

-Joe got talking with a lecturer at Ravensbourne on the BSc (Hons) Digital Television Technology course.
+Joe got talking with a lecturer at Ravensbourne on the BSc (Hons) Broadcast Engineering course (formerly BSc Digital Television Technology.
 After realising how embedded the course was in engineering and how he could travel the world with work, Joe was sold.

 Fast forward to the present day and Joe is now jet-setting around the world, working for Gravity Media, who provide live broadcast facilities and production services.
 He is an avid photographer in his spare time and documents the incredible places he gets to visit through work.